How Much Money do you give for a Baptism?

 Also, it offers a great way to maximize the amount you give out while still playing by the baptism gift etiquette rules.

 Do you want to give something more special?
 Consider an alternative; make something unique for the baby or shop for a keepsake item such as a treasured heirloom.
 At Baby Beau & Belle we handcraft our heirloom gowns that can be treasured for years to come.
-Baptism gifts such as Gowns, unique bracelets, silver rattle or a Sterling Silver Dove Charm Necklace can do the magic.
+Baptism gifts such as Gowns, unique bracelets, baby chime rattle or a Sterling Silver Dove Charm Necklace can do the magic.
 Just take your time and shop wisely; you will certainly find an excellent gift.

 Getting a baptism invitation is an honor.
 It means the family values you and your presence.
 So if ‘baptism gift etiquette’ sounds too official for such an occasion or you are not in a position to offer cash, don't skip the event.
 There are other gift options available.
 Jewelry, photo frames, plush toys, and handmade items can go a long way.